splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-linux.rst

 Start your applications
 ------------------------------------------------

-For auto instrumentation to take effect, you must manually start or restart any Node.js applications on the host where you installed the package.
-You must do restart applications after installing the auto instrumentation package for the first time and whenever you make any changes to the configuration file.
+For auto instrumentation to take effect, you must either reboot the host or manually start or restart any Node.js applications on the host where you installed the package.
+You must restart the host or applications after installing the auto instrumentation package for the first time and whenever you make any changes to the configuration file.

 After your applications are running, you can verify your data.
 See :ref:`verify-apm-data`.
 You can also configure instrumentation settings.
 See :ref:`configure-js-zeroconfig-linux`.